2023 Most Popular Physical Sciences Master's Degree Schools in the Rocky Mountains Region

 Check out the physical sciences master's degree programs at these schools if you want to attend one of the most popular in the Rocky Mountains Region .

 Our 2023 rankings named University of Colorado Boulder the most popular school in the Rocky Mountains Region for physical sciences students working on their master’s degree.
-CU - Boulder is a fairly large public school located in the medium-sized city of Boulder.
+CU - Boulder is a very large public school located in the medium-sized city of Boulder.

 Of the 58 students majoring in physical sciences at CU - Boulder, 84% are male and 16% are female.